Paul Curreri: Reception

 He and his wife perform live duets regularly, especially for Valentine's Day.
 In addition to the music, he is an original humorist known for telling engaging comic stories between songs.

 Personal

-Paul Curreri married singer-songwriter Devon Sproule in May 2005 and now live together in Charlottesville, Virginia.
+Paul Curreri married singer-songwriter Devon Sproule in May 2005 and they live together in Charlottesville, Virginia.
 Their daughter Ray Lee Curreri was born in August 2016.
 Curreri's father is a Naval Academy graduate and attorney.
-His brother Matt Curreri a musician.
-Paul sobered up in 2013.
+His brother Matt Curreri is a musician.

+Health

+Curreri sobered up in 2013.
 He's been "sidelined" as a performing musician since about 2015 with "hand and vocal problems."
 Curreri has been seen by "numerous" otolaryngologists without a successful diagnosis of the "root cause" of his voice issue.